unweave/unweave-v1/docs/src/pages/guides/nanogpt.md

 cd nanoGPT
 ```

-- Install the Unweave Command Line Interface (CLI) by running the following commands:
+- If you haven't already, install the Unweave Command Line Interface (CLI):

 ```shell
 brew tap unweave/unweave
 brew install unweave
 ```

-- Log in to your Unweave account using the command:
+- Log in to your Unweave account on the CLI.
+This will redirect you to the Unweave dashboard in your browser:

 ```shell
 unweave login